-Lines, some delays signal strong turnout at Iowa caucuses
+Official: Iowa caucus turnout on pace to match 2016 levels

 In Polk County, Iowa’s largest county and home to the capital city, Des Moines, Democratic county party chairman Sean Bagniewski said the party had printed tens of thousands of extra voter registration forms but some precincts were running out.

 “We’re making copies and deliveries to get them covered, but this caucus is gonna be the big one,” Bagniewski tweeted.
-He also said a caucus site in central Des Moines reported 1,080 participants, more than double the 440 who turned out in that precinct in 2016.

-It’s too soon to tell what final turnout numbers will be, though some party officials and campaigns were expecting far more people to participate than four years ago, due to Democrats’ enthusiasm to replace Trump.

-About 170,000 turned out in 2016.
-The high-water mark for the contest was the 2008 Iowa Democratic caucuses, when nearly 240,000 participated and Barack Obama defeated Hillary Clinton and Martin O’Malley.

-Caucusgoers reported packed rooms in other locations.
 More than 500 people crowded into a room at the University of Iowa Athletics Hall of Fame in Iowa City to caucus, with many sitting on the floor.
-Around 400 people were at a high school cafeteria in Des Moines.
-In Davenport, 130 gathered at a middle school gymnasium.
+Around 400 people were at a high school cafeteria in Des Moines, and at another Des Moines precinct the caucus chair reported 844 participants, about double the 2016 number.

+Iowa state Sen. Zach Wahls, the precinct chairman at his caucus in Coralville in eastern Iowa, said the 529 people who participated Monday was a record, surpassing the previous record by more than 100 people.

 In Iowa City, cheers erupted in the packed theater after precinct organizer Lois Cox announced that the last people in line had finally made it inside the building.
 “We’ll start momentarily!” she said.

+But Cox later said the delays had an impact on participation.
+About 50 people who signed in to participate left before the first choice, known as alignment, could be counted.
+As counting continued, the increasingly anxious crowd briefly chanted “Dump Trump!”

 Among those attending Monday night’s caucuses were some newcomers to Democratic politics.
+Of the record number who turned out at his Coralville caucus, at least 150 people filled out paperwork to change their party registration from independent or Republican to Democratic so they could participate, Wahls said.

 Norman and Lenora Iverson, both 86, voted Democratic for the first time.
 Lenora Iverson said they’ve voted Republican “forever,” but they joined with their daughter in caucusing for Minnesota Sen. Amy Klobuchar, who was viable at the caucus at Hoover High School in north Des Moines.

-Note: This story has been corrected to show that Barack Obama defeated Hillary Clinton, John Edwards and other candidates in 2008, not Clinton and Martin O’Malley.